welcome to the mayan ruins website .

 At the north end of the Great Plaza is the Great Acropolis.
 This is a mammoth structure built into what was once thought a hillside.
 It has now been determined that the “hillside” is a huge man-made platform base that reaches a height of 241 feet/74 meters, among the tallest structures in all of Mesoamerica.
 It should be noted, however, that it may yet be identified as an extensively modified hill.
 Further research is needed.
 The complex comprises structures built upon seven levels housing 8 palaces, 13 temples, numerous smaller structures, sculptures, panels, courtyards and terraces.
 Monumental staircases are in abundance.
 There are 260 steps to the top of the acropolis which equals the amount of days in the ritual Zolkin.
 At the foot of the Acropolis is a small ball court, Ball Court 2.

-The Acroplois housed administrative, civil, ceremonial, and residential sectors all of different size and height set on the seven terraced levels.
+The Acropolis housed administrative, civil, ceremonial, and residential sectors all of different size and height set on the seven terraced levels.
 A number of tombs have been located within the complex.
 A rare stone sarcophagus dating from 840-900 CE has been recovered with skeletal remains and objects similar to those of the Red Queen of Palenque.

 The first three terrace levels are accessed from very broad, central stairways.
 On the second terrace is The Palace of the Underworld, which contains a rare labyrinth used for ritual purposes.
 The third level displays a large stone wall panel of a zig-zag pattern identified with the Palace of the Frets.
 Next to this panel is a throne with an accompanying Venus stucco frieze.

 The upper levels of the complex are accessed by more restricted and smaller staircases.
 Of particular interest is The Mural of the Four Eras/Four Suns, an impressive stuccoed mural located on the fifth terrace, and also known as the Frieze of the Dream Lords.
 On this same level was found wonderful sculptures in the round that depict some of the rulers of the site.
 Also impressive is The Temple of the Monster of the Underworld, and The Temple of the Paintings.
 The House of Fireflies was the throne room of K’inich B’aaknal Chaak.
-A highly decorated stela, Stela 1, depicts ruler B’alam Ya Acal/Jaguar Bird Peccary (ruled 6th century) who gazes across the Grand Plaza and beyond.
+An intricately decorated stela, Stela 1, depicts ruler B’alam Ya Acal/Jaguar Bird Peccary (ruled 6th century) who gazes across the Grand Plaza and beyond.

 The uppermost level has two pyramidal structures with one being set on a higher platform base and each crowned by a temple, one being called the Temple of the Smoking Mirror, and the other the Temple of the Prisoners.
 The pyramid temples are reached by central stairways from all four sides and offer a spectacular view of the Ocosingo Valley.
 Behind the pyramids is a broad summit terrace that contains several small structures.